informatics-isi-edu/atlas-d2k-www/_posts/rebuildingakidney/2023-12-11-rbk-publications.md

 tag: rbk
 ---

 We are thrilled to bring you the latest updates from our community of researchers who are making significant strides in kidney regeneration and related fields.
-This newsletter highlights three recent publications that each represent a leap forward in our understanding and capabilities in kidney research.
+This newsletter highlights four recent publications that each represent a leap forward in our understanding and capabilities in kidney research.

 ### **In Vivo Assessment of Laboratory-Grown Kidney Tissue Grafts**